NikhilSingh07/cognitiveAssessment/README.md

 • Pattern 1: Shapes never produce fruits.
 • Pattern 2: Subsequent shapes yield fruit in every consecutive trial.
 • Pattern 3: Subsequent shapes yield fruit in every alternate trial.

+## Why it Matters?

+This app isn't just about playing games.
+It's a smart way to understand how our brains work, especially when it comes to memory and problem-solving.
+Plus, it's designed to be fair and consider different languages and cultures.